WE ARE ACTION TANK

 Deploy our unique skill sets to advance the collective well-being of our communities.

 Action Tank members have deployed all over the world, but we are more than just veterans—we are attorneys, clinicians, entrepreneurs, and students.
 Above all, we are members of our community, and we are ready to put our skills and experiences to work.
 Each year we do a deep dive into a problem area, learning where we can have the most impact.
 Our service team gains a "boots on the ground" perspective by doing community projects and by listening to those with lived experience.
 They then communicate the lessons learned to our policy team who works with key stakeholders to turn policy into action.
 This process allows us to be force multipliers.
-With each new project, we expand our network and knowledge, which allows us to connect people and organizations to resources.
+With each new project, we expand our network and knowledge, which allows us to connect people and organizations to resources

 Our Missions

-2022 Period Poverty
+2022,2023 Period Poverty

 This year Philadelphia could become a city where period products are free for everyone who needs them.